 Chris joined James Shepherd Versatile Brass as horn soloist for five years at the personal invitation of Jim Shepherd in 1990, the year Chris was also appointed to Smithills School for the next 27 years having been Head of Brass Instrumental Teaching for Bolton MBC 1983-1990, during which time he also taught at the RNCM in Manchester.

 As a teenager Chris was a member of the NYBBGB alongside Ian Bousfield, Nick Childs, Steven Mead, Lindsay Shilling and Martin Winter and played with the band under Harry Mortimer at Belle Vue in 1978.

-Chris formed his internationally renowned Smithills School Senior Brass Band in 1991 and over the next twenty years of competition they won over fifty major national and international competitions including becoming inaugural World Brass Band Champions in Kerkrade, Holland in 2005 (Adult, 3rd Section), winning twelve National Festival of Music For Youth titles at the Royal Festival Hall in London and Symphony Hall in Birmingham, including two runs of five consecutive years in that time; a level of success never achieved by any school before or since.
-Chris has conducted Smithills all over the World, from Norway to New Zealand and Japan to the USA (five concert tours) in addition to eight times at the Royal Albert Hall in London.
+Chris formed his internationally renowned Smithills School Senior Brass Band in 1991 and over the next twenty years of competition, together they won over fifty major national and international competitions including becoming inaugural World Brass Band Champions in Kerkrade, Holland in 2005 (Adult, 3rd Section), winning twelve National Festival of Music For Youth titles in just sixteen years at the Royal Festival Hall in London and Symphony Hall in Birmingham, including two runs of five consecutive years of victories in that time; a level of national success never before achieved by any school.

-As an orchestral horn player, Chris made his professional London debut in the Philharmonia Orchestra at The Barbican in 2003 after two decades of freelancing throughout the UK, something he continues to do.
-Chris has over one hundred published brass band arrangements with Studio Music, Wright & Round and Obrasso, His Obrasso arrangements are recorded on CD by Black Dyke, Cory and Brighouse & Rastrick.
+As an orchestral horn player, Chris made his professional London debut in the Philharmonia Orchestra at the Barbican in 2003 after two decades of freelancing throughout the UK.